GSA/Section508.gov/_pages/manage/2023-02-09-resources-and-references-all-policy-types-and-subtypes.md

 <h2 id="standards">
   All Policy Types and Subtypes
 </h2>
-The <a href="https://docs.google.com/spreadsheets/d/1eHs-u3Fo6YXRn8pNw4kjPoVfFccfqbCG2W2OkVi6TWQ/edit?usp=sharing">Table of Policy Types and Subtypes</a> (<b>Table 1</b>) lists and describes all policy and subtypes considered for the IT Accessibility Policy Framework, including those that are likely and not likely to be relevant for your agency’s policy review of ICT accessibility language.
+The Table of Policy Types and Subtypes (<b>Table 1</b>) lists and describes all policy and subtypes considered for the IT Accessibility Policy Framework, including those that are likely and not likely to be relevant for your agency’s policy review of ICT accessibility language.
 The table is sortable and filterable to ease interpretation of categorical data.

 <p class="table-heading"><b>Table 1.
 Policy Types and Subtypes.</b></p>